Skip to main content

 Skip chapter intro

-I started building internal tools through AI-assisted development — not from a formal product roadmap, but out of curiosity and a need to take back control of my organization's data and stop paying for SaaS subscriptions that didn't quite fit.
+I started building internal tools through AI-assisted development — not from a formal product roadmap, but out of curiosity and a need to take back control of my organisation's data and stop paying for SaaS subscriptions that didn't quite fit.
 I was rebuilding in hours what had previously taken weeks.
 Replacing manual interfaces I used to maintain for each client with clean API configurations that let AI agents retrieve and process the same data inside existing interfaces.

 What changed between 2021 and 2025